 - People involvement (members, volunteers, partners, businesses) in the project’s implementation, etc.

 - The relevance of the project in the target category.

-- Potential for the project to be successfully adopted by other chambers of commerce throughout the world.
+- The potential for the project to be successfully adopted by other chambers of commerce throughout the world.

 Finalists must be prepared to provide additional information to the panel of judges on request.

-The jury will consist of ICC WCF appointed representatives from transnational, national and local chambers of commerce appointed by ICC WCF.
-The panel may include former winners of the World Chambers Competition.
+The jury consisted of ICC WCF appointed representatives from transnational, national and local chambers of commerce appointed by ICC WCF.
+The panel included former winners of the World Chambers Competition.

-Chambers of commerce involved in organising and conducting the Competition are excluded from participation.
+Chambers of commerce involved in organising and conducting the Competition were excluded from participation.

-The jury reserves the right to refuse any nominations which do not comply with conditions.
+The jury reserves the right to refuse any nominations that do not comply with conditions.

 Information regarding the 2019 edition of the Competition will be announced in 2018.